0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

     }
 }
 ```
-Finally, as memory can be expanded up to a max capacity, the implementation should also have method to resize its buffer.
+Finally, as memory can be expanded up to a max capacity, the implementation should also have a method to resize its buffer.
 Note that expansion only impacts memory size, the underlying data of the expanded section remains empty -it is filled with zeros-.
 ```rs
 impl Memory {
     /// Resizes the memory in-place so that `len` is equal to `new_len`.